LCM / HCFCalculate the lowest common multiple (lcm) and the highest common factor (hcf) of a group of numbers of any length.

 We multiply 2 two times; 3 two times; and 7 once.
 This gives us 252, the smallest number that can be divided evenly by 6, 18, and 28.

-HCFThe highest common factor (hcf) of a group of numbers is the highest number (greater than one) that is divisible by all the numbers, without a remainder.
+HCFThe highest common factor (HCF) of a group of numbers is the highest number that is divisible by all the numbers, without a remainder.
 It is the highest value that is common to all the numbers of the group.

-Since there are no more common factors the result would be : 2x3=6.
+Since there are no more common factors between 2, 3 and 12 the HCF would be : 2x3=6.

 Now that you know the method here is the easy part.